-Does it feel like something is missing from your current relationship?
+Even when you're relatively happy in your relationship, it can sometimes feel like something is missing... and that something is often sex.
 If your partner is great, but you're just not having the kind of sex you desire, then it's understandable if you feel a bit unfulfilled.
 But knowing the signs you're sexually frustrated in your relationship, and how to combat it, can put you both on the path to pleasure.

-True, maintaining a healthy sex level in any relationship can prove challenging.
+It's true that maintaining a healthy sex level in any relationship can prove challenging.
 But it doesn't have to be impossible.
 Even if a few of these signs of sexual frustration ring true, there are plenty of steps you can take toward creating a more fulfilling, satisfying sex life.
-Read on to get a few ideas about the many ways to make your relationship more sexually satisfying.
+Read on to identify the warning signs that you need to work on making your relationship more sexually satisfying (and how to do it).

 1. Your Daydreams Get More Erotic